talha131/onCrashReboot/content/Algorithm/iterate-array-remove-elements.md

 ## Solution 2 -- Iterate in Reverse

-In this solution, you start from the last element of the array and continue backward.
+In this solution, you start from the last element of the array and continue backwards.
 This way, even if array length is modified, the loop iterates over all the remaining elements.

 ```javascript
 const eg = [0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610];